bGZo/soul/pages/microsoft edge.md

     - Then one day, I used [[wacom]] to browse web, then I found they're not support the default operation of chromium.
 They're only compatible with the mouse, instead of the tablet.
 So I changed again.
     - I changed to the brave, which is used my roommate.
 And I found they're based on [[chromium]], so they don't have the GMS.
 So they couldn't receive the message after closing tabs.
 So I changed to chromium.
     - Then [[chatGPT]], [[bing AI]] and Google Bard is released, which is not support in other browser except the edge browser.
     - I used it a lot.
 Then I found their PDF reader, voice reader, and more additions with windows OS is powerful then chromium.
 So I changed it.
-And the [[Privacy]] is really dangerous, which I am really afraid of.
+And the [[privacy]] is really dangerous, which I am really afraid of.
 I should notice a lot in the future.
 -
 -
 - ## [[browser]]